kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 )

 // PodFailurePolicyOnExitCodesRequirement describes the requirement for handling
-// a failed pod based on its container exit codes. type PodFailurePolicyOnExitCodesRequirement struct {
+// a failed pod based on its container exit codes.
+In particular, it lookups the
+// .state.terminated.exitCode for each app container and init container status,
+// represented by the .status.containerStatuses and .status.initContainerStatuses
+// fields in the Pod status, respectively.
+Containers completed with success
+// (exit code 0) are excluded from the requirement check. type PodFailurePolicyOnExitCodesRequirement struct {
 	// Restricts the check for exit codes to the container with the
 	// specified name.
 When null, the rule applies to all containers.